Courts to review Lincolnshire Police’s funding in landmark case

 The case will be listed for a full hearing in June, although Mr Jones says he would like to reach an agreement with the Home Office before then.

-He said: “I am still hopeful that court action will not be necessary and dialogue continues with Home Office ministers and officials to seek a positive resolution.
+“I am still hopeful that court action will not be necessary and dialogue continues with Home Office ministers and officials to seek a positive resolution,” he said.

 “However, my responsibility is to ensure the people of Lincolnshire get a fair deal.
 They pay the same taxes as everyone else in the country and deserve a fair share of money for their police force.